Metric Space Magnitude for Evaluating the Diversity of Latent Representations: Abstract

 \section{Abstract}

-The \emph{magnitude} of a metric space was recently established as a novel invariant, providing a measure of the `effective size' of a space across multiple scales.
-By capturing both geometrical and topological properties of data, magnitude is poised to address challenges in unsupervised representation learning tasks.
-We formalise a novel notion of dissimilarity between magnitude functions of finite metric spaces and use them to derive a quality measure for dimensionality reduction tasks.
-Our measure is provably stable under perturbations of the data, can be efficiently calculated, and enables a rigorous multi-scale comparison of embeddings.
-We show the utility of our measure in an experimental suite that comprises different domains and tasks, including the comparison of data visualisations.
+The \emph{magnitude} of a metric space is a novel invariant that provides a measure of the `effective size' of a space across multiple scales, while also capturing numerous geometrical properties, such as curvature, density, or entropy.
+We develop a family of magnitude-based measures of the intrinsic diversity of latent representations, formalising a novel notion of dissimilarity between magnitude functions of finite metric spaces.
+Our measures are provably stable under perturbations of the data, can be efficiently calculated, and enable a rigorous multi-scale characterisation and comparison of latent representations.
+We show their utility and superior performance across different domains and tasks, including \begin{inparaenum}[(i)] \item the automated estimation of diversity, \item the detection of mode collapse, and \item the evaluation of generative models for text, image, and graph data. \end{inparaenum}